vlorenzo/json2excel-cli/README.md

 - **Explode items**: 6 rows (multiple items per order)
 - **Explode tags**: 5 rows (different tag counts)
 - **Explode both**: 12 rows (items × tags cartesian product)

+## When to prefer CSV over XLSX

+XLSX writing is convenient but the workbook is kept in memory by `openpyxl`, so for very large outputs CSV is usually faster and more memory‑efficient.

+Consider using CSV when any of these apply:

+- Your input JSON is larger than ~200 MB
+- You approach Excel’s sheet limit of 1,048,576 rows

+This tool streams JSON input, so it typically handles files up to around 1 GB without issues when writing CSV.

 ## Contributing